Premian-Labs/range-order-bot/README.md

    variable should either be `development` for Arbitrum Goerli or `production` to use on Arbitrum Mainnet.
 4. Navigate to `src/config/index.example.ts` and rename it to `index.ts`.
 Review each and every setting.
 Instructions & descriptions of settings are provided in the example file.
 5. Run `yarn start` in the command line to run the range order bot.

+## Under The Hood

+At this point, you should have a general idea of what this bot is supposed to do (hint: it makes markets in options).
+There are many built-in features that a user should be aware.
+Some features include:

+- The bot will use IV Oracles & Spot Oracles to intelligently price options.
+- By default, the bot will post a "bid" and "ask" range order around the fair market value of the option
+- The bot utilizes a user defined spread away from the fair value to capture an edge.
+Additionally, the bot is entitled to trading [fees](https://docs.premia.blue/the-premia-protocol/concepts/fees) that the taker pays.
+- The bot will automatically withdraw range orders, and deposits updated ranges when the spread is lost due to tradings or option price movement.
+- Since options Premia options are ERC1155's.
+There is both a LONG option token and a SHORT option token.
+The bot will automatically pair off long and short exposures to release collateral.
+- If positions accrue, the bot will begin to use options when depositing into range orders instead of collateral.
+- If an option that the bot is trading expires, the bot will automatically settle the option to release the collateral.
+- The bot will withdraw all liquidity if there is a feed failure in either the IV or Spot Oracle.
+- Parameters such as min/max delta and minDTE (days to expiration) can be used to filter what options are traded and when to stop trading them as time passes.
+- There are parameters that can be utilized to cap max exposure

+## LIMITATIONS
+While the bot has many automated features, it should not be deemed a "set it and forget it" type of bot.
+There are many things the bot does NOT do.
+They include:

+- The bot will NOT manage risk for the user.
+Options have dynamic properties and their risk evolves over the life of the contract.
+It is up to the user to make adjustments for this.
+- The bot does NOT delta hedge positions.
+This is something a user must do on their own.
+- The bot will NOT help determine the appropriate size to trade.
+This is purely at the users discretion
+- There is NOT built in management of collateral tokens.
+It is up to the user to maintain proper collateral balances for a given market.
+- The bot is NOT a money printing black-box.
+It is merely an automation tool for market making.

+## Improvement List & Changelog
+-[ ] Enable trading by side (buy only, sell only, both sides)